GuideMyDentalFly Official

 Autoimmune conditions — Depends on the specific condition and medication.
 Immunosuppressive drugs can affect healing.
 Discuss with your clinic — many patients with rheumatoid arthritis, lupus, or similar conditions receive implants successfully with adjusted protocols.

 MyDentalFly's assessment includes a full medical history section.
-Your Dental Health Report flags conditions that need attention, so clinics can plan accordingly rather than discovering issues on arrival.
+Your dental package flags conditions that need attention, so clinics can plan accordingly rather than discovering issues on arrival.

 The Honest Answer: When Implants Aren't Right